 - The North American record for high-scoring tournament game was set in 2011 by former World Champion Joel Sherman when he scored 803 points at an event in Stamford, Conn.

-- Benjammin Woo discovered a way to earn 1782 points – the highest possible score -- for OXYPHENBUTAZONE, playing across the top of the board, hitting three Triple Word Score squares while making seven crosswords downward.
+- Benjammin Woo discovered a way to earn 1782 points – the highest possible score -- for OXYPHENBUTAZONE.
+He played it across the top of the board, hitting three Triple Word Score squares while making seven crosswords downward.

-- In 2006, a carpenter named Michael Cresta and a supermarket worker named Wayne Yorra set three records for sanctioned Scrabble in North America while playing in a Unitarian church in Lexington, Mass: most points in a game by one player (830), the most total points in a game (1,320) and the most points on a single word (365, for QUIXOTRY).
+- In 2006, a carpenter named Michael Cresta and a supermarket worker named Wayne Yorra set three records for sanctioned Scrabble in North America while playing in a Unitarian church in Lexington, Mass.
+They set records for most points in a game by one player (830), the most total points in a game (1,320) and the most points on a single word (365, for QUIXOTRY).

-- John Chew, co-president of the North American SCRABBLE Players Association (NASPA), got death threats when the two-letter word ‘da’ was removed from the Scrabble Dictionary.
+- John Chew, co-president of the North American SCRABBLE Players Association (NASPA), got death threats when he removed the two-letter word ‘da’ from the Scrabble Dictionary.

 - Richard Nixon regularly played Scrabble in the White House.
 Other aficionados included Queen Elizabeth, John Travolta, Mel Gibson and Vladimir Nabokov.

-- The first annual National School SCRABBLE® Championship was held in Boston on April 26, 2003.
+- The first annual National School SCRABBLE® Championship took place in Boston on April 26, 2003.